ky1ejs/osx-box-bootstrap/vmsetup/README.md

     * this have to be run in GUI mode, it will present a popup
 * disable App Store automatic updates
 * disable Energy Saver settings: System Preferences / Energy Saver; disable every sleep setting
+* turn on "auto login to user"
+* turn off screen saver

 ## Auto setup